vana-com/VRCs/VRCs/vrc-3.md

 ## Abstract

 This VRC proposes expanding the allowable range of staker reward percentages from the current fixed 50% to a variable range of 40-60%.
 Currently, the parameters of what goes to stakers are set at a maximum and minimum of 50%.
 This was to prevent a "race to the bottom" early on where DLPs could set higher and higher thresholds to go to their stakers, especially in Epoch 1 where the only performance metric was stake.
-With the introduction of DLP performance metrics in VRC-2 and based on observed market behavior where DLPs are providing additional off-protocol rewards, it makes sense to allow this range to change.
+With the introduction of DLP performance metrics in VRC-2, DLPs should have the flexibility to choose their staker reward percentages, now that staking rewards will be based on both performance metrics and the DLP's stake.

 ## Motivation

 The current fixed 50% staking reward split was implemented as a protective measure during the network's first epoch to prevent a "race to the bottom" scenario where DLPs might compete solely on staking rewards.
 However, several factors now show the ecosystem is ready for a more flexible approach:
 - The introduction of DLP performance metrics as part of VRC-2 provides additional criteria for staker selection beyond pure reward rates, reducing the risk of stake-based competition dominating DLP selection.
-- New DLPs who want to offer higher APY to their stakers to attracting more stake do not have a straightforward way to do this.
+- DLPs with less stake who want to offer higher APY to their stakers to attract more stake are constrained by the fixed 50% reward based on the current parameters.
 Market dynamics have already led to off-protocol reward arrangements, suggesting that the current fixed split does not optimally serve network participants' needs.
+DLPs with less stake can still choose whatever approach is best for them: whether offering stakers a specific reward off-protocol, or by updating their staker reward percentage.

 ## Specification